minipadKB/minipad-firmware/README.md

 *Command*: `hkey.rt`</br>
 *Syntax*: `hkey.rt <bool>`</br>
 *Example*: `hkey.rt 1`</br>
-*Description*: Enables/Disables Rapid Trigger functionality on the specified key(s).
+*Description*: Enables/Disables Rapid Trigger functionality on the specified key.

 *Command*: `hkey.crt`</br>
 *Syntax*: `hkey.crt <bool>`</br>
 *Example*: `hkey.crt false`</br>
-*Description*: Enables/Disables Continuous Rapid trigger functionality on the specified key(s).
+*Description*: Enables/Disables Continuous Rapid trigger functionality on the specified key.

 *Command*: `hkey.rtus`</br>
 *Syntax*: `hkey.rtus <uint16>`</br>
 *Example*: `hkey.rtus 45`</br>
-*Description*: Sets the sensitivity for an upwards movement on the Rapid Trigger feature.
+*Description*: Sets the sensitivity for an upwards movement of the Rapid Trigger feature on the key.
 The unit of the value is 0.01mm.

 *Command*: `hkey.rtds`</br>
 *Syntax*: `hkey.rtds <uint16>`</br>
 *Example*: `hkey.rtds 10`</br>
-*Description*: Sets the sensitivity for a downwards movement on the Rapid Trigger feature.
+*Description*: Sets the sensitivity for a downwards movement of the Rapid Trigger feature on the key.
 The unit of the value is 0.01mm.

 *Command*: `hkey.lh`</br>
 *Syntax*: `hkey.lh <uint16>`</br>